zalando/skipper/docs/reference/filters.md

 - the finishing event of the request
 - any read errors other than EOF

+## logHeader

+The logHeader filter prints the request line and the header, but not the body, to stderr.
+Note that this filter should be used only in diagnostics setup and with care, since the request headers may contain sensitive data, and they also can explode the amount of logs.

 ## tee

 Provides a unix-like `tee` feature for routing.